 - If you were previously well.
 With treatment, you are likely to make a full recovery.
 However, some bacteria, viruses, and other germs are more serious than others.
 Some people become very ill and require hospital admission.
 Occasionally, some people who were previously well die from pneumonia.

 - If you are already in poor health.
 You are more likely to become seriously ill with pneumonia.
 Pneumonia is a common cause of death in people who are already unwell - for example, people in the late or terminal stages of a cancer.

 What are the symptoms of pneumonia?

-Typical symptoms are cough, fever, sweats, shivers, being off your food and feeling generally unwell.
+Typical symptoms are cough, high temperature (fever), sweats, shivers, being off your food and feeling generally unwell.
 Headaches and aches and pains are common.
 You usually make more sputum.
 This may become yellow/green coloured and is sometimes bloodstained.

 You may become breathless, breathe fast and develop a tight chest.
 A sharp pain in the side of the chest may develop if the infection involves the pleura.
 (This is the membrane between the lung and the chest wall.)
 A doctor may hear crackles in the chest when listening with a stethoscope.

 What is the treatment for pneumonia?